 The job of a hiring manager is to find, assess, and retain the best talent for the position.

 But keep in mind that even a phenomenal computer programmer won’t bring much to the table if they lack basic communication skills.
 A company’s culture is about more than just a collective hub of talented individuals all doing their own thing.
 Everyone should have the ability to work together towards a singular goal; understanding the role they play on a holistic level.

-What to look for during an interview
+What to look for when technical interviewing

 It’s not just about whether they can solve a complicated problem, it’s about how they communicate the process to the people they’ll be working with.
 These are the hard skills that act as a gatekeeper for the position.
-Before moving forward with the interview process, you’ll need to know whether the applicant can fulfill the basic job requirements—otherwise, you’re only wasting their time and yours.
+Before moving forward with the technical interviewing process, you’ll need to know whether the applicant can fulfill the basic job requirements—otherwise, you’re only wasting their time and yours.

 Even a brand new college graduate may have broken new ground during their time at school.
 Listen to what the candidate has to say, and how they say it.
 A real asset is authoritative without being arrogant and is always open to learning new techniques and materials.

 Improve your results with these technical hiring strategies

 Probing deeper into a candidate’s qualifications can expose hidden talents and weaknesses.
 It’s a matter of asking the right questions and understanding how to interpret the results.
 These strategies can help: